CLOSE X

 Heidelberg Castle is one of Germany’s most famous landmarks and is the symbol of German Romanticism.
 Although mostly in ruins, it is still occupied and continues to impart a fairy-tale look to the scene.

-To reach the castle you walk up a steep trail that’s apparently for the physically fit.
+To reach the castle you walk up a steep trail that apparently was designed for the physically fit.
 The rest of us should opt for the Bergbahn (cogwheel train) from Kornmarkt station near the Marktplatz down below.

 Heidelberg Castle Illuminations

-A favorite of the castle is its wine cellar that contains the largest wine barrel in the world.
-Although “Grosses Fass” can hold 55,345 gallons of wine it’s been empty for years.
+A favorite of the castle is its wine cellar, which contains the largest wine barrel in the world.
+Although “Grosses Fass” can hold 55,345 gallons of wine, it’s been empty for years.

 During the illumination, Heidelberg Castle is in a bath of red firelight, as if the ruins are on fire once again.
 Coming right after that is a spectacular fireworks display over the Neckar River.
 Check with the tourist office for the dates and times of the Illuminations.